bento-platform/bento/docs/garage.md

 # Using Garage Object Storage in Bento

-This document covers how to use [Garage](https://garagehq.deuxfleurs.fr/), a lightweight, self-hosted, S3-compatible object storage solution, which replaces MinIO in your Bento deployment.
+This document covers how to use [Garage](https://garagehq.deuxfleurs.fr/), a lightweight, self-hosted, S3-compatible object storage solution, which replaces MinIO in Bento deployments which use a local S3 API provider.

 ## Architecture